flutter/website/flutter-for-android.md

   }
 {% endprettify %}

+To learn more in detail how to build LinearLayout, see this [Article](https://medium.com/@burhanrashid52/flutter-for-android-developers-how-to-design-linearlayout-in-flutter-5d819c0ddf1a).

 ## What is the equivalent of a RelativeLayout?

 A RelativeLayout lays your widgets out relative to each other.
 In